JustusBraitinger/Autodesk-Fusion-360-MCP-Server/README.md

 - 🎓 **Accessible CAD** - Lower the barrier for non-CAD users

 > **Note:** This is designed as an assistive tool and educational project, not a replacement for professional CAD workflows.
+> Projects like this can assist people with no experience in CAD workflows.

 > **Goal:** Enable conversational CAD and AI-driven automation in Fusion.